 Graduate Certificate in Heritage Conservation

-Students may pursue the Graduate Certificate in Heritage Conservation alone, or may combine it with other degrees, including the Master of Science in Architecture, Master of Science in Planning, Master of Arts in Anthropology and Master of Landscape Architecture degrees.
+Students may pursue the Graduate Certificate in Heritage Conservation alone, or may combine it with other degrees, including the Master of Architecture, Master of Science in Architecture, Master of Landscape Architecture, Master of Science in Urban Planning, and Master of Arts in Applied Anthropology degrees.

 The University of Arizona’s Heritage Conservation program is an active member of the National Council for Preservation Education.

-The Desert Southwest Cooperative Ecosystem Studies Unit (DSCESU) is a cooperative network of federal, university, and nongovernmental agencies studying and managing natural and cultural resources across the states of Arizona, California, Nevada, New Mexico, and Texas.
 Formed in 2000, and encompassing the Sonoran, Mojave, and Chihuahuan deserts, the DSCESU has been involved in more than 400 projects, with funding totaling over $19 million.
-The DSCESU is hosted by the School of Natural Resources and the Environment at The University of Arizona in Tucson, Arizona.
+The DSCESU is hosted by the School of Natural Resources and the Environment at the University of Arizona in Tucson, Arizona.